 Legal Authorization and Debt Limits

-Although there are no constitutional limits on the amount of MassDOT debt, the Enabling Act limits the issuance of bonds secured by MHS or WT revenues by MassDOT to refinancing from time to time bonds issued prior to July 1, 2009, pursuant to chapter 81A and the financing obligations of the Massachusetts Turnpike Authority relating to the turnpike and the metropolitan highway system.
-The public private partnership provisions contained in Section 67 of chapter 6C of the Enabling Act authorize the issuance of bonds, but these bonds would not be secured by MHS or WT revenues.
+Although there are no constitutional limits on the amount of MassDOT debt, the Enabling Act limits the issuance of bonds secured by MHS or WT revenues by MassDOT to refinancing from time to time bonds issued prior to July 1, 2009, pursuant to Chapter 81A and the financing obligations of the Massachusetts Turnpike Authority relating to the turnpike and the metropolitan highway system.
+The public private partnership provisions contained in Section 67 of Chapter 6C of the Enabling Act authorize the issuance of bonds, but these bonds would not be secured by MHS or WT revenues.

 The MHS Trust Agreement and the WT Trust Agreement contain financial covenants, including required debt service coverage ratios.
 MassDOT staff will carefully monitor compliance with such covenants.